barrycarey/RedditRepostSleuth/wiki/add-your-sub.md

 oc_response_template: Comment template when commenting on OC

 repost_response_template: Comment template when commenting on reposts

+lock_post: Locks a post if it is a repost

+mark_as_oc: Flags post as OC if there are no matches

+remove_repost: Remove a post if it is a repost

+removal_reason_id: ID of the removal reason to use

 **Comment Templates:** Must be in markdown format.
 You have a number of variables you can use in the template.
 [Click here for a list](https://www.reddit.com/r/RepostSleuthBot/wiki/add-you-sub/repost-message-template)